less/old-lesscss.org/templates/pages/doc.md

     pre {
       color: #ff0000; // variable defined in library.less was available
     }
-    pre h1 { //ruleset defined in library.less was nested into 'pre' ruleset
+    pre h1 { // ruleset defined in library.less was nested into 'pre' ruleset
       color: green;
     }